IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

    **Important:**
    - The `99-ibm-attach.yaml` configuration file overrides any files that exist on your system.
 Only use this file if the files mentioned are not already created. <br />If one or more were created, edit this YAML file, as necessary.
-   - The `99-ibm-attach.yaml` configuration file creates a `multipath.conf` file.
-It is best practice to update the file according to your storage system needs.
+   - The `99-ibm-attach.yaml` configuration file with the default configuration by the CSI driver.
+It is best practice to update the file according to your storage system and application networking needs.

    Apply the YAML file.